Menu manager permissions

 The following sections provide more details.

-In order to access the menu manager and make edits to your menus, you must have the permissions described in the sections below.
+To make edits to your menus, you must have the permissions described in the sections below.

 For single location restaurants